Mark-Madu/An-Excel-Based-Budgeting-Tool-for-Nigerian-Students/README.md

 ## How It Works
 1. Enter Monthly Expenses & Savings Goals.
 1. View Food Price Predictions for Next Month.
 1. Analyze Spending Trends via Interactive Charts.
+2. Can update charts by refreshing PivotTableS.
 1. Adjust Budget Based on Forecasts.

 ## How Copilot Helped Build This Project